 This interesting concept suggests that more money, more friends, or more wealth don’t necessarily make us happier.
-Instead, the theory of the Hedonic Treadmill argues that we all have a subjective baseline of wellbeing to which we inevitably return after the successful pursuit of new pleasures.
-Once we’ve archived a goal we desire something else, hence the image of a treadmill.
+Instead, the theory of the Hedonic Treadmill argues that we all have a subjective baseline of well-being to which we inevitably return after the successful pursuit of new pleasures.
+Once we’ve achieved a goal, we desire something else, hence the image of a treadmill.
 On the upside, the reverse is also supposed to be true.
 We adapt to negative life events rather quickly and return to our original levels of happiness.

 4. The Buttered Cat Paradox

 Cats always land on their feet and a falling toast always lands on the buttered side.
 Humanity has been pondering those two observations for years.
 The Buttered Cat Paradox combines both into one mind-boggling paradox: What would happen if you strapped a buttered toast to a cat and threw it off a table?

 The creator of this thought experiment, John Frazee, suggested that “the two will hover, spinning, inches above the ground”.
 In case you were hoping for a more serious interesting concept, I’ve also written about other mind-bending paradoxes.

 A pathological state in which someone fights a righteous battle but after winning they end up getting embroiled in ever smaller and smaller ones.
 Unable to pause or stop, the noble crusaders eventually swing their swords against thin air.
 St. George in Retirement Syndrome can be traced back to Australian author Kenny Minogue.
 In his book The Liberal Mind, he compared Liberalism to an aging St. George who doesn’t know when it’s time to retire.
 In the original legend, St. George slays a dragon that terrorises a village.
 He rescues the princess and good wins over evil.
 If you want to learn more about it, check out my essay on St George in Retirement Syndrome: How to Know When to Quit?